K-stability: Extension to constant scalar curvature Kähler metrics

 It is expected that the Yau–Tian–Donaldson conjecture should apply more generally to cscK metrics over arbitrary smooth polarised varieties.
-In fact, the Yau–Tian–Donaldson conjecture refers to this more general setting, with the case of Fano manifolds being a special case, which was conjectured earlier by Yau and Tian.
+In fact, the YTD conjecture refers to this more general setting, with the case of Fano manifolds being a special case, which was conjectured earlier by Yau and Tian.
 Donaldson built on the conjecture of Yau and Tian from the Fano case after his definition of K-stability for arbitrary polarised varieties was introduced.

 Yau–Tian–Donaldson conjecture for constant scalar curvature metrics: A smooth polarised variety $(X,L)$ admits a constant scalar curvature Kähler metric in the class of $c_1(L)$ if and only if the pair $(X,L)$ is K-polystable.

-As discussed, the Yau–Tian–Donaldson conjecture has been resolved in the Fano setting.
-It was proven by Donaldson in 2009 that the Yau–Tian–Donaldson conjecture holds for toric varieties of complex dimension 2.
+As discussed, the YTD conjecture has been resolved in the Fano setting.
+It was proven by Donaldson in 2009 that the conjecture holds for toric varieties of complex dimension 2.
 For arbitrary polarised varieties it was proven by Stoppa, also using work of Arezzo and Pacard, that the existence of a cscK metric implies K-polystability.
 This is in some sense the easy direction of the conjecture, as it assumes the existence of a solution to a difficult partial differential equation, and arrives at the comparatively easy algebraic result.
-The significant challenge is to prove the reverse direction, that a purely algebraic condition implies the existence of a solution to a PDE.
+The significant challenge is to prove the reverse direction, namely whether a purely algebraic condition implies the existence of a solution to a PDE.

+According to a preprint first submitted to arXiv on 28 May 2026 by Antonio Trusiani, the uniform version of the cscK Yau–Tian–Donaldson conjecture is true.
+More precisely, it states that a smooth polarised projective variety $(X,L)$ admits a cscK metric in $c_1(L)$ if and only if it is $\operatorname{Aut}^{\circ}(X,L)$-uniformly K-stable.

+According to a preprint first submitted to arXiv on 19 August 2026 by Jihao Liu, there is a smooth polarised projective fivefold that is K-polystable with respect to every normal ample algebraic test configuration of every positive exponent, but whose polarisation class contains no extremal Kähler metric and hence no cscK metric; this would give a counterexample to the conjecture for the non-uniform version of the cscK YTD conjecture.